Volunteer Management: The Complete Guide for Nonprofits (2026)

 - Community building: Keep your volunteer community strong with social events, team-building activities, and online groups.

 - Donor conversion: Volunteers are valuable fundraising resources.
 After all, they already care enough about your organization to donate their time, so they may be willing to donate their money, too.
-Volunteers are two times more likely to donate than other donor prospects, and their donations are on average ten times larger.
+Volunteers are 2 times more likely to donate than other donor prospects, and their donations are on average 10 times larger.

 - Impact sharing: Your volunteers want to make a difference, so it’s important to communicate the impact they have.
 Collect volunteer impact data and regularly share it with your volunteer base so they know exactly how their actions have improved their community and supported the organizational mission.